Skip to main content

 You’ll find the criteria for disqualification to a role with Trustee responsibilities on POR 13.1.

 Anybody else can be a charity trustee within the Scouts.
-All Youth Commissioners are ex-officio trustees of their local District or County Trustee Boards.
+All Youth Leads are ex-officio trustees of their local District or County Trustee Boards.
 Where possible, Group, District and County Trustee Boards should have at least two young people (18-25 year-olds).

 A person under the age of 18 cannot act as a charity trustee.
 However, they can attend Trustee Board meetings as a guest (with no formal vote).